gillesdegottex/fmit/README.txt

 Contributors
     Florian Hars for the tunning scales, Arnout Engelen for the JACK issues

-    Packagers: Toni Graffy and all the PackMan team, Ludovic Reslinger, Edward Tomasz Napierala
+    Packagers: Toni Graffy and all the PackMan team, Ludovic Reslinger, Edward Tomasz Napierala, John Wright.
-    Other helpful people:
+    Translators: Omega9 (Russian), skarmoutsosv (Greek), Pindaro (Portuguese), Florian Maier (German).
-    John Anderson for the microtonal module request; Scott Bahling for the request of the scales in cents; Jacob Shapiro for his help to make FMIT working under Windows/Cygwin; Peter;
+    Other helpful people: John Anderson for the microtonal module request, Scott Bahling for the request of the scales in cents, Jacob Shapiro for his help to make FMIT working under Windows/Cygwin, Peter.